northern india's golden triangle

 At Elephantastic with rescued elephants painted with luminous paints made from natural compounds.

-home to the famous chand baori stepwell
+the chand baori stepwell

 We were 95km outside of Jaipur in a place called Abhaneri and the location of the Escher-like Chand Baori Step Well.
 It was also a delight to have stopped off because we saw a little old man, wearing a white turban, sitting with a pottery wheel and making little clay cups (which we were later to discover are used as disposable Chai cups by street sellers the same way as paper cups in the West).
 We were taken to behind the hoarding where we chose two and paid twenty Rupees for two of them.
 I have no idea what I am going to use them for - perhaps tealight holders?
 Abhaneri village was also the place I bartered for two of the most amazingly tasty bananas I have ever had the joy to eat.
 Ten Rupees.
 A real treat was to see the women working in the mustard seed fields, their colourful dresses set brilliantly against the yellow flowers of the fields which they also shared with an equally colourful peacock.